creativeplot/Simple-Paint/readMe.md

 # Simple Paint

-## This is a paint app without an ui, you have the whole white screen free for you to use, you choose your paint tools through the keyboard and mouse, making it very dynamic.
+## This is a paint app that uses only keyboard and mouse commands to choose your tools

+### Description
+Welcome to my project fellas, this paint app does not have an ui, you only uses mouse and keyboard commands and the intention behind that is to have the whole white screen free to use and make the switch between tools very dynamic and effortless. it is a simple project but it is really fun to play with and that's why it is one of my favorite projects. with that said feel free to use it or add your own code to it

 ### Features and Commands